Azuhmier/hmofa/tagCatalog.md

 -----------------------------------------------------------------------------------------------------------------------------
 by Anon_The_Shitposter

->Vanguard Anon and Padmayan Adventures
+"Vanguard Anon and Padmayan Adventures"
 [;fox; ;multiple;][;action; ;sci-fi; ;Warhammer 40k; ;gore; ;post-apocalyptic; ;firefights; ;scientific/technological jargon; ;waking up to snuggles; ;comical; ;shenanigans; ;m/f:pov;]~ https://raw.githubusercontent.com/Azuhmier/hmofa/master/archive_7/Sw4N3YNQ
 #A vanguard, named Galectha, and his anthro fox companion?, named Sunny, travel to a uncharted post-apocalyptic world of fox like creatures called 'Padmayans'.
 Here they intend to go into disguises as Padmayans to gather information on the planet.
 However, one female Padmayan is suspicious of them and despite her peers not believing her, she sets out to expose Galectha for what he really is, an xeno.